What You Need to Know Before Getting Lash Extensions, According to a ProFebruary 04, 2021

 They grow out naturally and gradually, but if you decide that you don't want the remaining lashes, see your lash artist for a removal.
 We will take them off easily without damaging your lashes.

-What are the *most important* dos and don'ts while wearing lash extensions?
+What are the most important dos and don'ts of wearing lash extensions?

 Only use oil-free products, avoid pulling or tugging, keep the lashes clean and gently comb through them with a spoolie brush if they crisscross at all.
 And no waterproof makeup around the eye area.